fyziktom/VirtualEconomyFramework/README.md

 If you do not want to use Database or QT wallet just skip these steps.
 In appsetings.json you can disable working with Db and QT.
 You can run app without Db but with QT support and oposite too.
 Without QT app cannot sign transactions now!

+Default setting of the app uses SQLite Db.
+This is automatically created after start if not exists in user AppData folder (on Win 10 C:\Users\UserName\AppData\Roaming\VEFramework).
+To install another database please follow instructions below.

 1. Database - Optional
 -	Download build of PostgreSQL for your platform: https://www.postgresql.org/download/
 -	Install it based on instructions.
 -	After installation open pgAdmin and create new database named “veframework” (you can change the name, but it must be changed in “appsettings.json” in the ConnectionStrings).
 -	Create new user “veadmin” with password “veadmin” (you can change the user and pass, but it must be changed in “appsettings.json” in the ConnectionStrings).
--	Open query tool and run script “CreateTableScript.sql” (VEDrivers/DDL/CreateTableScript.sql).
-This will create tables and fill some sample data (in section “Accounts” please fill some your account addresses instead of string “Account Address”)!!!
+-	Open query tool and run script “CreateTableScript.sql” (VEDrivers/DDL/CreateTableScript - PostgreSQL.sql).
+This will create tables and fill some sample data (in section “Accounts” please fill some your account addresses instead of default example accounts address)!!!
 -	Grant privileges to “veadmin” – uncomment and run just last lines of “CreateTableScript.sql” file.
 -	That should be all about preparing the Database.